-From the above, we understand the vast difference between the excitement that comes about from the explanation of the concept as opposed to the excitement which comes about from the G-dliness invested in it.
-Likewise, there is a vast difference between the arousal of the Divine soul as opposed to the excitement of the animal soul.
-However, the excitement and comprehension of the animal soul is a "garment" for the excitement of the Divine soul, and covers and conceals it.
-So too, the desire and pleasure of the animal soul (when properly aligned with G-dliness through the above mentioned five levels) is a "garment" for the desire and pleasure of the Divine soul.
+From the above, we understand the vast difference between the excitement that comes about from the explanation of the concept, as opposed to the excitement that comes about from the Godliness invested in it.
+Likewise, there is a vast difference between the arousal of the Godly soul, as opposed to the excitement of the However, the excitement animal soul. and comprehension of the animal soul is a "garment" for the excitement of the Godly soul, and covers and conceals it.
+So too, the desire and pleasure of the animal soul (when properly aligned with Godliness through the above mentioned five levels) is a "garment" for the desire and pleasure of the Godly soul.
 (However, the difference between them is like the difference between the physical pleasure of comprehending a physical phenomenon and the pleasure of the souls in Gan Eden (Spiritual Paradise).
 Of course, there is no comparison between the two.

-The main reason for this is that the source of the Divine soul is in the "Lights" (Orot), whereas the source of the animal soul is in the external shells (Kelipot).
-Therefore, the animal soul can only access divinity through a Mashach (A screen) as explained in Part One.
-In contrast, the Divine soul accesses G-dliness directly.
-Nonetheless, all ten powers of the Divine soul become invested within the ten powers of the animal soul.
-This is to say that the pleasure of the Divine soul becomes invested in the desire of the animal soul, the intellect in the intellect and the emotions in the emotions etc. Therefore, the Binah of the Divine soul is invested in the comprehension of the natural animal soul (The Binah of the animal soul).
+The main reason for this is that the source of the Godly soul is in the "Lights" (Orot), whereas the source of the animal soul is in the external shells (Kelipot).
+Therefore, the animal soul can only access Godliness through a Mashach (A screen) as explained in Part One.
+In contrast, the Godly soul accesses Godliness directly.
+Nonetheless, all ten powers of the Godly soul become invested within the ten powers of the animal soul.
+This is to say that the pleasure of the Godly soul becomes invested in the pleasure of the animal soul, the desire of the Godly soul becomes invested in the pleasure of the animal soul, the desire of the animal soul, the intellect in the intellect and the emotions in the emotions etc. Therefore, the Binah of the Godly soul is invested in the comprehension of the natural animal soul, that is, the Binah of the animal soul.

-This being the case, in the excitement and arousal of the animal soul through Divine contemplation and comprehension, is invested the excitement of the Divine soul from its Binah.
-However as explained before, the difference between them is like the difference between the light of the ray of G-dliness itself and the light as it is seen through a Masach (Screen).
-Nonetheless, from the above it is apparent that the physical and tangible comprehension of the animal soul brings revelation to the Divine soul and that they are literally intertwined and interdependent.
-Therefore, the sublimation of one's self to the G-dly "nothingness" will, literally, be commensurate to his comprehension and understanding in a way of "somethingness".
+This being the case, the excitement of the Godly soul from its Binah is invested within the excitement and arousal of the animal soul through Divine contemplation and comprehension.
+However, as explained before, the difference between them is like the difference between the light of the ray of Godliness itself and the light as it is seen through a Masach (Screen).
+Nonetheless, from the above, it is apparent that the physical and tangible comprehension of the animal soul brings revelation to the Godly soul and that they are literally intertwined and interdependent.
+Therefore, the sublimation of one's self "nothingness" will, the Godly literally. to be commensurate to his comprehension and understanding in a way of "somethingness."
 If he is missing the one, it is a sign that he is missing the other as well.
-In other words, if he "comprehends" but has a lacking in his sublimation to G-d, this is a clear sign that he is lacking in comprehension as well and that he has not truly grasped anything at all.
+In other words, if he "comprehends" but has a lacking in his sublimation to HaShem, this is a clear sign that he is lacking in comprehension as well, and that he has not truly grasped anything at all.

-The opposite is also true, if he does not have the comprehension but "feels" that he is sublimated to G-d, he is deluding himself and he has real no sublimation to G-d at all.
-Only when there is true comprehension on the part of the animal soul (in the manner explained above, to the very essence of the concept through deep contemplation and study), can there be a revelation of the true sublimation of the G-dly soul to it's source in G-d, as well.
+The opposite is also true, if he does not have the comprehension, but "feels" that he is sublimated to HaShem, he is deluding himself and he has no real sublimation to HaShem at all.
+Only when there is true comprehension on the part of the animal soul (in the manner explained above, to the very essence of the concept, through deep contemplation and study), can there be a revelation of the true sublimation of the Godly soul to its source in HaShem, as well.
 Because the two are interdependent, the one cannot be found without the other.